zuhalaydmr/customer-segmentation/README.md

 3.Applied Methods

 K-means, DBSCAN and Hierarchical clustering methods have been applied for customer segmentation.
 The most suitable of these methods was chosen as K-means.
 With K-means, 4, 6 and 8 clusters were examined.
 As a result, customers are segmented into 8 clusters.

+4.CONCLUSION

+Compering 3 different Kmeans Models showed that we have a better understanding of customer segmentation by using the 8 clusters model.
+Some of the outstanding results:

+Cluster 0: This customer group represents a small group of customers who spend small with the lowest minimum payment and balance.

+Cluster 1: This group makes purchases in low amounts but with high frequency.
+The highest installment purchases frequency is in this group.

+Cluster 2: This group points to new customers with the lowest credit limit ,average balance level and less frequent purchases.

+Cluster 3: This cluster targets a group of customers with high balance and cash advances.
+This group also has a low purchase frequency.
+We can assume that this customer segment uses credit cards as credit.

+Cluster 4:  The group of customers with the highest credit limit and the highest purchase amount.
+Purchase frequencies and balances are also high.
+This group that uses the credit card most actively is the smallest group of customers.

+Cluster 5: The cluster with the lowest installment purchase and full payment percentage.
+The most customers are in this group.

+Cluster 6: The purchase frequency of customers is high but the minimum payment amounts are low.
+Installment purchases and installment purchases are at medium level.

+Cluster 7: Customers with the highest balance, purchase frequency and minimum payment.
+Credit card limits and purchase amounts are at an average level.
+They often make their purchases in installments.